Religious Studies

 Valuing individuals, celebrating differences.

-A religiously educated person is someone who has knowledge, understanding, respect and empathy.
-Religious Studies makes a distinctive contribution to the school curriculum by developing pupils’ knowledge and understanding of differing worldviews and religions in our multi-cultural society.
+"Not having faith is one thing; not having knowledge quite another."
+Therefore, a religiously educated person is someone who has knowledge, understanding, respect and empathy.
+Religious Studies makes a distinctive contribution to the school curriculum by developing pupils' knowledge and understanding of differing worldviews and religions in our multi-cultural and multi-faith society.

-It is our intent for Religious Studies to engage, inspire, challenge and encourage pupils, equipping them with the knowledge and skills to examine and answer ultimate questions, exploring different religious beliefs, values and traditions, to develop a more rigorous understanding.
-The aim is to contribute to the personal development of the individual and prepare for adult life by being able to celebrate diversity, combat prejudice and promote community cohesion.
+It is our intent for Religious Studies to engage, challenge, and raise the aspirations of students by equipping them with the knowledge and skills to examine and answer ultimate questions.
+Furthermore, students will explore different religious beliefs, values, and traditions, to develop a more rigorous understanding and a sense of belonging in our school, local and world communities.
+The aim is to contribute to the personal development of the student, creating a more reflective individual and prepare for adult life by being able to celebrate diversity, challenge prejudice and promote community collaboration.

 Embedding Literacy